HNK Gorica

 Hrvatski nogometni klub Gorica (Croatian Football Club Gorica), commonly referred to as HNK Gorica, is a Croatian professional football club based in the town of Velika Gorica, located just south of the Croatian capital Zagreb.
+They compete in the Croatian Football League (HNL), the top tier of Croatian football.
 They play their home matches at Gradski stadion Velika Gorica, which has a capacity of 8,000.
-They won the 2010–11 Croatian Second Football League title and were initially promoted to Croatian First Football League, but their top license was revoked.
-The club regard themselves as the spiritual continuation of the former Prva HNL members NK Radnik, who went bankrupt and were dissolved in 2009.
-However, legally HNK Gorica is a distinct and separate club, and is not entitled to claim the history of the old NK Radnik.
+They won the 2010–11 Croatian Second Football League.